cheapjack/LabFromAChip/README.md

   * These are like kits: they package up some bio processes and make them super mobile and easy
   * They are going to 'revolutionise' access to the industry, which you can see in the [Metafluidics](https://metafluidics.org/)
   * Realise the genetics-to-order shop scenes of science fiction like Bladerunner etc.
+  * It has all the intersections of biology, engineering, well meaning utility and agency for frugal science in 'intractable' places

 ### Invisible Work